 The mid-range performance of the Jabra Elite 85h is excellent.
 The response is, throughout the range, even and flat and within 1.5dB of our target, which is great.
 This results in an accurate reproduction of vocals and lead instruments.

-The Elite 85h have very good treble performance as well.
+The Jabra Elite 85h have very good treble performance as well.
 The response throughout the range is fairly flat and well-balanced, but slightly underemphasized.
 The 2dB dip in low-treble will negatively affect the detail and brightness of vocals and leads while the deep dip around 8kHz will negatively affect sibilants (S and T sounds).

 However, their treble delivery varies noticeably across users.
 The response here represents the average response and your experience may vary.

 The imaging of the Jabra Elite 85h is great.
 Weighted group delay is at 0.22, which is very good.
 The GD graph also shows that their entire group delay response is within the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase.
 This is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.
 However, these results are only valid for our unit and yours may perform differently.

-The Elite 85h have poor soundstage.
+The Jabra Elite 85h have a poor soundstage.
 The PRTF graph shows a poor amount of pinna activation and it isn’t accurate.
 Also, the notch near 10kHz isn’t deep enough.
 This and their closed-back design suggest a soundstage that is relatively small, unnatural, and likely to be perceived to be located inside the listener's head, as opposed to in front.

-The Jabra Elite 85h have mediocre noise isolation and it isn't as good as that of competing models like the Sony WH-1000XM3, the Bose QuietComfort 35 II, or the Microsoft Surface Headphones (see our recommendations for the best over-ear noise cancelling headphones).
+The Jabra Elite 85h have mediocre noise isolation and it isn't as good as that of competing models like the Sony WH-1000XM3 Wireless or the Microsoft Surface Wireless Headphones.
 The active noise cancellation achieves 2dB of isolation in the bass range, which means they're not the best at cancelling out airplane and bus engine rumbles.
 However, they achieve 20dB and 35dB of isolation in the mid and treble ranges respectively, both values being good.
 This indicates good isolation performance for speech and sharp sounds such as S and Ts and fan noises like A/C systems.

 The leakage performance is good.
 The significant portion of leakage sits between 500Hz and 1kHz, which is a narrow range.
 The leakage will sound fuller and more comprehensible than the leakage of in-ears and earbuds, but not as much as open-back headphones.
 However, the overall level of leakage is not too loud.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 34dB SPL and peaks at 52dB SPL, which is around the noise floor of most offices.

 The recording quality of the mic is decent.
 LFE (low-frequency extension) is at 369Hz which means speech recorded or transmitted with this microphone will sound relatively thin.
 The HFE (high-frequency extension) of 6.7kHz results in a speech that is clear and detailed but lacks a bit of airiness.
 However, speech will still be easily understandable, since speech intelligibility is mostly dependent on the 500Hz-4kHz range.
 If you're looking for a pair of similarly-performing headphones with superior mic recording quality, take a look at the Jabra Evolve2 85 Wireless, which have a boom microphone.

-The Jabra Sound+ app is great and offers many options with the Elite 85h.
+The Jabra Sound+ app is great and offers many options with the Jabra Elite 85h.
 You get a good 5-band EQ, control over ANC, and talk-through.
-You can set the power saving timer.
-Jabra also has what they call Moments, which are basically different presets for certain situations like your commute, a public street or when you’re alone.
+You can set the power-saving timer.
+Jabra also has what they call Moments, which are basically different presets for certain situations like your commute, a public street, or when you’re alone.
 Inside each preset, you can set your ANC or talk-through, and you can EQ the headphones as well.
 This acts like different profiles for your different daily situations.
 Jabra also implemented SmartSound, which listens to your surrounding noise and applies the appropriate Moment preset, and all your set settings for that specific Moment automatically.

-The Elite 85h are Bluetooth headphones that can be simultaneously connected to 2 devices at the same time, which is useful if you often switch between your office computer and phone.
+The Jabra Elite 85h are Bluetooth headphones that can be simultaneously connected to two devices at the same time, which is useful if you often switch between your office computer and phone.
 Unfortunately, they don’t support NFC for quicker and easier pairing.
 On the upside, you can hold the middle multipurpose button to easily put them in pairing mode.

-The Jabra 85h come with a 1/8” TRS cable that doesn’t have an in-line microphone.
+The Jabra Elite 85h come with a 1/8” TRS cable that doesn’t have an in-line microphone.
 This means you’ll only have audio when you use them wired with any platform that has the appropriate audio jack.